umgupta/2d-slice-set-networks/readme.md

 ### Data requirements

-We have used UKBB MRI scans for training.
+We have used UK Biobank & ADNI MRI scans for training.
 The final dimension of the images is 91×109×91 and they are loaded via nibabel.
 Our code requires the csv files of train/test/valid dataset.
 See `data` folder for how to set up the csv files.
 For more details about data and training setup, see our paper.

 ### Training and evaluation

 See `src/shell` folder to reproduce the results in the paper.
-The commands for training models with full data, less data and with slicing along different dimensions is in `table[1,4,5].sh`.
-The code to evaluate with missing frame is in `table[2,3].sh`.
+We have organized the commands according to the tables in the paper.

 ### Code and other details

-See `config/config.py` and `src/scripts/main.py` to run change or modify params for training or evaluation
+See `config/` and `src/scripts/main.py` to run change or modify params for training or evaluation.
-Our proposed architecture is in `src/arch/brain_age_slice_set.py`
+Our proposed architecture is in `src/arch/ukbb/brain_age_slice_set.py`